hsay123/Rupee-Link/docs/KYC_IMPLEMENTATION.md

-# KYC Implementation Guide for CryptoBazar
+# KYC Implementation Guide for RupeeLink

 ## Overview
-This document outlines the comprehensive KYC (Know Your Customer) implementation strategy for CryptoBazar, implementing strict enhanced verification requirements to ensure maximum security and regulatory compliance.
+This document outlines the comprehensive KYC (Know Your Customer) implementation strategy for RupeeLink, a peer-to-peer INR ↔ USDC trading platform.
+The verification requirements are designed to ensure maximum security, regulatory compliance, and user trust across all trades.

 ## Regulatory Compliance
 - Adherence to Prevention of Money Laundering Act, 2002 (PMLA)
 - Compliance with SEBI and RBI guidelines for crypto exchanges
 - Implementation of FATF recommendations
-- Enhanced due diligence for all users
+- Enhanced due diligence for all RupeeLink users

 ## Mandatory KYC Requirements